Pandinosaurus/visualizeDnnBlobs/README.md

 A blob is a 4 dimensional array stored in an OpenCV Mat objet (cv::Mat).
 You can't display a blob trivialy with cv::imshow() except for the output of the "prob" layer (at least with the Googlenet network).
 If you want to see the result of a given layer, you need to extract the images stored in its output blob(s).
-This functionality has not already been integrated in the DNN module (as far as I know).
-Note that the inverse function, image to blob, exists (demo in the code below).

 ## What it does :
 In essence, this program demonstrates how to extract the images from the "blobs".